julieraptor/DIFFSINGER-LIEE-Immortal-Idol/README.md

-# DIFFSINGER LIEE : Immortal Idol 'Lilia'
+# DIFFSINGER LIEE : Immortal Idol 'Lilia' (LIEE REY)
 <i> Diffsinger database and training material by julieraptor</i>

 *If you post anything please tag as **`#LIEEREY`** and refer to the VB as **`LIEE : Immortal Idol`** or **`LIEE REY`**.